naluboluraja-5637/strapi-task1/README.md

-This project describe how to:
+This project describe how to

 -> Create a Strapi application
 -> Run it locally